adamewing/methylartist/README.md

 Alignments stored in .bam format should be sorted and indexed and should use the same read names as the associated methylation data.

-### Methylation Calls
+### Modified Base Calls

+The easiest way to provide modified basecall data is through .bam files with the Mm and Ml tags for modified base calling.

-methylartist has functions for loading methylation data can from nanopolish, megalodon, or basecalled guppy fast5s, using the appropriate function below.
+If .bam files with modified base calls are not available, methylartist has functions for loading methylation data can from nanopolish, megalodon, or basecalled guppy fast5s, using the appropriate function below.

 Once coverted, the sqlite .db file can be input to methylartist functions (e.g. `segplot`, `locus`, etc).